arnaudchenyensu/Install-Laravel-4/README.md

-This simple script automate the process of installing and configuring Laravel 4.
+This simple script automates the process of installing and configuring Laravel 4.

 ## Installation